Institutions of society examples. Social institution: concept, types, functions

 4) negative.

-Phenomena that do not fit into the framework of social norms are called deviation.
+Phenomena that do not fit within the framework of social norms are called deviation.

-Deviant behavior is the actions, activities of a person, social phenomena that do not correspond to the norms established in this society.
+Deviant behavior is the actions, activities of a person, social phenomena that do not correspond to established norms in a given society.

-In the sociological study of deviant behavior, the influence of the value orientations of the individual, his attitudes, the features of the formation of the social environment, the state of social relations, and institutional forms of ownership are analyzed.
+In the sociological study of deviant behavior, the influence of a person’s value orientations, his attitudes, features of the formation of the social environment, the state of social relations, and institutional forms of ownership are analyzed.

 As a rule, social deviations are associated with a persistent distortion of value orientations typical of society and social groups.

-The main direction of the sociological study of the problem of deviation is aimed at identifying its causes.
+The main direction of sociological research into the problem of deviation is aimed at identifying its causes.

 Within the framework of sociology, the following theories have developed on this issue.

-1. Charles Lombarzo, William Sheldon believed that certain physical personality traits predetermine the deviation of the personality from the norm.
+1. Charles Lombarzo, William Sheldon believed that certain physical personality traits predetermine personality deviation from the norm.

 So Sheldon divides people into 3 types:

-1) endomorphs are overweight, not prone to deviant behavior;
+1) endomorphs – overweight, not prone to deviant behavior;

-2) mesomorphs - athletic physique, may be characterized by deviant behavior;
+2) mesomorphs - athletic build, can be characterized by deviant behavior;

-3) ectomorphs - thin, hardly prone to deviant behavior.
+3) ectomorphs are thin and are unlikely to be prone to deviant behavior.

-2. Z. Freud saw the cause of deviations in the fact that conflicts constantly occur within each personality.
+2. Z. Freud saw the reason for deviations in the fact that conflicts constantly occur within each personality.

-It is the internal conflict that is the source of deviant behavior.
+It is internal conflict that is the source of deviant behavior.

-In any person there is an “I” (consciousness) and a “super-I” (unconscious).
-There are constant conflicts between them.
+In any person there is an “I” (conscious beginning) and a “super-ego” (unconscious).
+Conflicts constantly arise between them.

-"I" tries to keep the unconscious in a person.
-If this fails, then the biological, animal essence breaks out.
+The “I” tries to keep the unconscious in a person.
+If this fails, then the biological, animal essence breaks through.

 3. Emile Durkheim.
 Deviation is determined by the process of socialization of the individual.